-Here's a list and links to the materials i use or have used in creating my realistic drawings
+Here's a list and links to the materials i use or have used in creating my realistic

 Strathmore 300s medium surface drawing pad